boutproject/BOUT-dev/manual/sphinx/user_docs/introduction.rst

 that you show professional courtesy when using this code:

 #.
 Since you are benefiting from work on BOUT++, we ask that you submit
-   any improvements you make to the code to us by emailing Ben Dudson at bd512@york.ac.uk
+   any improvements you make to the code to us via the boutproject github issues and pull-request system.

 #.
 If you use BOUT++ results in a paper or professional publication, we
    ask that you send your results to one of the BOUT++ authors first so